TavstalDev/OpenHeads/README.md

 To ensure OpenHeads functions correctly, your server must have the following plugins installed:

 * **[Vault](https://www.spigotmc.org/resources/vault.34315/)**: Required for general API compatibility.
-* * If you plan to use economy features (e.g., purchasing heads), you will also need an **economy plugin that integrates with Vault** (e.g., EssentialsX, CMI, PlayerPoints).
+* * If you plan to use economy features (e.g., purchasing heads), you will also need an **economy plugin that integrates with Vault** (e.g., [EssentialsX](https://essentialsx.net/), [CMI](https://www.spigotmc.org/resources/cmi-300-commands-insane-kits-portals-essentials-economy-mysql-sqlite-much-more.3742/) etc.).

 ## Screenshots